meilisearch/documentation/guides/advanced_guides/keys.md

 When launching an instance of MeiliSearch, you have the possibility to give a master key.
 By providing a master key, all routes in MeiliSearch will be protected and will require a key to access.

-You can communicate it as:
-- an environment variable: `MEILI_MASTER_KEY=xxx`
-- a CLI option: `./meilisearch --master-key "xxx"`
+You can specify this key by passing the `MEILI_MASTER_KEY` environment variable, or with the command line argument `--master-key`.

 With this master key, you can retrieve the private key and the public using the [keys route](/references/keys.md).